Daniel-Peace/senior_project/senior_project.md

 YoloV8 is a convolutional neural network geared towards computer vision and object detection.
 Though there are pretrained weights that can be used for detecting various types of objects, triage tends to have less data available.
 With that, a custom dataset was created using provided videos from DARPA as well as data collected at a practice competition hosted in Georgia.
 The data provided and collected then needed to be broken up into images and cleaned up, keeping only the useful images.

-Next each image needed to be labeled so that YoloV8 could be trained and identify what injury or affliction it should be finding in an image.
+Next, each image needed to be labeled so that YoloV8 could be trained and identify what injury or affliction it should be finding in an image.
 Once this was done, the model could actually be trained on the data which results in a weight file that can be used for making predictions on future images.

 The next step was implementing this model into the full pipeline.
 Since we want this model to make a prediction once the prediction timer starts, a helper node was created that keeps track of the current image being published by the robot's camera to the `/usb_cam/image_raw` topic.
 Once the timer starts, the current image is published to `/picked_image`. `yolov8.py`(the python script I wrote containing the YoloV8 model) is subscribed to this topic and therefore receives the image and makes a prediction about what it sees in that image and publishes the results to `/model_predictions` to be used by `finalize_predictions.py`.